trolando/knor/README.md

 Furthermore, you can select a solver for the parity game solving, e.g., `--npp`, `--fpi`, `--fpj` are recommended solvers.
 See further the documentation of [Oink](https://github.com/trolando/oink/).
 If invoked without a filename, Knor will attempt to read an eHOA file from `stdin`.
+Using `--sym` runs a symbolic parity game solver that is tailor-made for Knor and also writes a Mealy controller to standard output.
+Future work includes using the parity game solution obtained by Oink to synthesize the controller.

 ## Extended HOA